Toledo Zoo & Aquarium: Nature's Neighborhood

 Nature's Neighborhood is a hands-on children's exhibit featuring both indoor and outdoor activities.
 They offer live animal shows, a petting zoo, climbing equipment and various other items to teach conservation and animal care to children.

 Once Upon a Vine

 This yearly fundraising event is usually held in March at the Toledo Zoo, and includes dinner and a live auction to raise funds for the Toledo Zoo & Aquarium.
 In 2017, the event had 135 guests and raised $63,000 for the Toledo Zoo & Aquarium.

 Safari Railway

-Since moving the train from the south campus to the north, the Safari Railway allows guests an informational ride around the plains of the Africa! exhibit.
+Since moving the train from the south campus to the north, the Safari Railway allows guests an informational ride around the plains of Africa! exhibit.

 Summer Concert Series

-Together with Live Nation, the Toledo Zoo hosts a summer series of concerts where well known acts take over the historic Amphitheater.
+Together with Live Nation, the Toledo Zoo hosts a summer series of concerts where well-known acts take over the historic Amphitheater.
 In 2017, over 18,000 people attended these concerts.